Guide To Selecting Testing Software:

 A/B testing tools randomly select visitors for each design and use robust statistical analysis to measure the performance between the control and the variant.
 If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.

-Most A/B testing solutions also offer multivariate testing as an alternative.
+Most conversion optimisation software offers both A/B and multivariate testing.
 Multivariate tests allow you to test changing content in two or more locations within the same experiment.
 With traditional MVT software this does require more traffic and as a result the test will take longer to conclude.
 However, AI algorithms can conduct massively complex multivariate tests using evolutionary processes to maximise conversion without needing more traffic than traditional solutions.

 Questions to consider:

-Selecting the right A/B testing tool is key to the success of your optimisation strategy and I’ve summarised below over 20 tools that offer at least basic testing capabilities.
+Selecting the right conversion optimisation software is key to the success of your optimisation strategy.
+I’ve summarised below over 20 tools that offer at least basic testing capabilities.
 When deciding on an A/B testing tool it’s worth considering these questions:

 - What web analytics support do you have to provide insights for test ideas?